tejassrinivasan/BlitzLLM/README.md

 | `simple` | `boolean` | When `true`, request a short one-sentence answer.
 Defaults to `false`. |
 | `league` | `string` | League code (e.g. `"mlb"`).
 Defaults to `"mlb"`. |

-The response will include a unique `insight_id` that can be polled later.
+The response will include a unique `response_id` that can be polled later.

-### `GET /insights/{insight_id}`
+### `GET /insights/{response_id}`
-Retrieve a previously generated insight.
-Include the `partner_id` as a query parameter if used when creating the insight.
+Retrieve a previously generated response.
+Include the `partner_id` as a query parameter if used when creating the response.

 ### `POST /conversation`
 Provides a conversation style interface that keeps track of previous questions and answers.
+The request schedules processing and returns a `response_id` immediately.

 The request body accepts the same fields as `/generate-insights` plus: